Skip to contents

 observed

-the data frame of the actual observations and the corresponding predictions.
+a data frame of the original observations used, along with their predictions.

 conditional

-the data frame of the hypothetical observations and the corresponding predictions.
+a data frame of the hypothetical observations and their corresponding predictions.

 values